How Far in Advance to Book Movers

 How far in advance should I book local movers?

-How early should I book long-distance movers?
+How early should I book long-distance or interstate movers?

 Can I book movers last-minute if I need to?